1. Answers

 });

-// Export the URL for accessing the Debezium Connector service
+Finally, export the URL for accessing the Debezium Connector service.

 export const debeziumServiceUrl = pulumi.interpolate`http://${service.metadata.name}.${namespace.metadata.name}.svc.cluster.local:8083`;

-• Created a namespace for organizing the Debezium resources.
+• Namespace Creation: Organized resources with a dedicated namespace for the Debezium Connector.

-• Defined a Deployment to run the Debezium Connector Docker image.
+• Deployment Definition: Configured a Deployment to manage the Debezium Connector Docker image.

-• Created a Service to expose the Debezium Connector for internal access.
+• Service Exposure: Created a Service to expose the Debezium Connector for internal cluster access.

-By following these steps, we successfully deployed the Debezium Connector on a Kubernetes cluster using Pulumi and TypeScript.
+By following the steps outlined in this guide, you have successfully deployed the Debezium Connector on a Kubernetes cluster using Pulumi and TypeScript.
+This setup allows for efficient management and exposure of the Debezium Connector, facilitating change data capture in your applications.

 Deploy this code